-Since 2010, for the first time worldwide, more people live in cities than in the countryside.
+For the first time since 2010, more people worldwide live in cities than in rural areas.
 (Source: un.org).
-Further urbanisation is predicted for the future.
-Cities are the engines of social, cultural and technological developments.
-The scarcity of space in densely populated areas has led to the invention of new construction technologies, high-rise buildings and new mobility systems.
+Further urbanisation is forecast for the future.
+Cities are the engines of social, cultural and technological development.
+The scarcity of space revealed in dense areas has led to the invention of new building technologies, high-rise buildings and new mobility systems.
 At the same time, however, global urban growth has also led to an increase in global energy and resource consumption.
-Around 60% of the energy provided worldwide is currently consumed in buildings (source: statista.de).
-City dwellers in Germany suffer more frequently from cardiovascular, lung and mental illnesses than those living in rural areas.
-With the increasing "heat island effects" predicted by climate change and the growing number of heavy rainfall events, further events will have an impact on the health of city dwellers in the future.
-Other future challenges lie in demographic change, inclusion and participation.
-Citizens want to actively shape their city.
+Around 60% of the energy provided worldwide is now consumed in buildings (source: statista.de).
+City dwellers in Germany suffer more frequently from cardiovascular and lung diseases as well as mental illnesses than inhabitants of rural areas.
+With the predicted increase in "heat island effects" due to climate change and growing heavy rainfall events, further events will have an impact on the health of city dwellers in the future.
+Further future challenges lie in demographic change, inclusion and participation.
+Citizens want to play an active role in shaping their city.

 The history of mankind is written in their cities.

 The HFT Stuttgart has taken on this enormous task and has bundled all the necessary expertise in the research thrust " Future-oriented Planning, Building and Management " (research thrust 1).
 In total, research active professors from five competence centres work on the topics of urban development, architecture, energy technology, building physics as well as economics and management.